 Do not get only one bird.
 Ducks are social animals and live in flocks, so you must have at least two unless you plan to spend lots of time with your duck – hardly feasible unless your duck lives in your house.
 Often, it’s also not a good idea to get just one male and one female, because some males will overmate their single companion.

 Your flock size also depends on the space available.
 If you live in a city, you may have a limit as to how many fowl you can raise.
-Definitely do not get more than you can reasonably house or take care of.
+Do not get more than you can reasonably house or take care of.
 Crowding leads to trouble and problems!

 Drakes or not?

-It isn’t necessary to have a drake in order to obtain eggs, but it is necessary to have ducklings.
+It isn’t necessary to have a drake to obtain eggs, but it is necessary to have ducklings.
 Unlike chickens, drakes do not crow.
-In fact, they don’t make much noise at all, and they are much quieter than quacking females.
+They don’t make much noise at all, and they are much quieter than quacking females.

 You only need one drake for every 7-10 females.
-If you have too many drakes, they will fight and may beat up or overmate the females, especially in the case of Muscovies.
+If you have too many drakes, they will fight and may beat up or overmate the females.

 Accommodations